MikeR94/CI-Project-Milestone-1/README.md

     * The Try It section provides the user with some basic beginner Yoga poses to attempt.
     * It is styled so that the user is presented with both a steps and a video tutorial which are side-by-side so the user can clearly identify which Yoga pose they are doing.
     * The Try-It section has 3 different Yoga poses for the user to try and they are all displayed in this exact format for Desktop.
-As the screen width gets smaller, the position of the steps and videos will stack on top of each other to maintain a clean and positive experience for the user.
+As the screen width gets smaller, the position of the steps and videos will stack on top of each other to maintain a clean and positive experience for the user.<br /><br />

 ![Try It Desktop](assets/readme-images/try-it-image.png)